notcode/notcode.github.com/source/_posts/2013-09-07-replica-strategy-in-hdfs-is-not-good.markdown

-##### Which is better
+### Which is better

   If N=20,B=10k,which is better?
-  Actually when there are 20 nodes in a cluster,the number of blocks is far greater than 10K.

 * probability in hadoop is: 0.0154%
 * probability in mongo is: 99.7%

 See,the tolerance in hadoop is not good enough.

+PS: Actually when there are 20 nodes in a cluster,the number of blocks is far greater than 10K.